krokedil/avarda-checkout-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2021.11.11        - version 1.2.0 =
+* Tweak             - Standard Woo checkout fields check improvement.
+* Tweak             - Adds filter aco_ignored_checkout_fields to be able to modify the checkout form fields that should not be isplayed on the Avarda Checkout page.
+* Fix               - Adds JWT token time expiry check.
+* Fix               - Floating point precision fix (many decimals sent to Avarda) for refund requests.

 = 2021.10.26        - version 1.1.3 =
 * Fix               - Save Billing company name correct in WooCommerce order for B2B purchases.